markmoxon/elite-source-code-bbc-micro-disc/README.md

 * The missile blueprint is the version from the non-disc versions

-* The scanner shows space station, asteroids, escape pods and cargo in red, as opposed to the yellow/green of the original
+* The scanner shows the space station, asteroids, escape pods and cargo in red, as opposed to the yellow/green of the original

 * Different parts of the copy protection are disabled compared to the other variants